Guidance, Navigation, and Control

 Active Controls Rocketry

-The Guidance, Navigation, and Control project is Ramblin’ Rocket Club's newest group, flying large-scale rockets that introduce active control methods into the flight plan.
+The Guidance, Navigation, and Control project within Ramblin' Rocket Club is flying medium and large-scale rockets that introduce active control methods into the flight plan.
 Using various methods such as canards, gimballed thrust-vector, and jet-vanes, GNC aims to establish a high-powered rocket with precise maneuverability, building the blocks for future missions, including controlled landing.
 With an intense focus on research and development, students gain critical skills in designing, testing, and manufacturing in a novel field.

 -